 It is also important that owner/managers equip themselves so that they are on top of how their business is performing, and are capable of presenting a credible business plan and cash flow.
 Section 4 sets out the actions needed to assist firms in managing out of the crisis and to enhance management development capabilities overall.

-We have also looked at other ways in which cash flow
+We have also looked at other ways in which cash flow can be improved for firms (See Section 4).

 Fail to Prepare - Prepare to Fail